Impact of the COVID-19 pandemic on Gaelic games: 2021 league and championship

 The 2021 National Football League was regionalised to facilitate limited travel, with (for instance) Division 1 North consisting of Donegal, Tyrone, Monaghan and Armagh.
 This plan had been hinted at as early as September 2020.
 However, all games were indefinitely delayed due to the deteriorating health crisis south of the border in early 2021.

 It was decided in December 2020 that New York would return to the Connacht Senior Football Championship in 2022, rather than 2021, and decided on London's delayed return on 8 April 2021.
 In 2022 Sligo hosted New York, Leitrim hosted London the opposite way in 2023.
-The 2019 fixtures will be repeated in 2024.
-While in 2025 games cancelled in 2020 will be rescheduled, meaning for the first time since 2015 they will take place.
-In 2026 London and New York games will be the first fixtures between teams last played in 2016.
+The 2019 fixtures were repeated in 2024.

-On the 19 and 20 April 2021 the draws for 2021 championships took place all fresh.
+On 19 and 20 April 2021, the draws for the 2021 championships took place afresh.
 Instead of usual October or November draws over the years.

 The delayed 2021 National Hurling League began on 8 May, while the National Football League began on 15 May.

 On 19 May, Wexford GAA's chairman told South East Radio that two members of the Wexford county hurling team, who had played in the league win over Clare at Cusack Park a few days earlier, had separately tested positive for COVID-19.
 This came ahead of the scheduled league fixture against Kilkenny that weekend, with betting suspended in some cases due to uncertainty over whether the game would occur and all the other Wexford hurlers being tested for COVID-19.
 The Kilkenny game was postponed on 22 May after a third Wexford hurler tested positive for COVID-19 on 21 May, with public health advice referring to the possibility of the virus circulating among the other players.
 The game was later rescheduled.
 There were then doubts over the rescheduled fixture when a Kilkenny hurler tested positive for COVID-19 but the game went ahead.
 Two of the Clare hurlers became involved in the original Wexford incident when identified as close contacts of the first two Wexford hurlers who had contracted COVID-19, leading to them being deemed ineligible for the team's next league match away to Laois at O'Moore Park.
 As a result a dispute arose between Wexford GAA and the Clare hurling manager, Brian Lohan.
 Clare GAA supported their manager.
 On 27 May, Wexford GAA confirmed that none of its other players had since tested positive for COVID-19 and that training would recommence.